openshift/origin/docs/cli.md

 | --api-version              | The version of the API to use against the server |
 | --insecure-skip-tls-verify | Skip SSL certificate validation (will make HTTPS insecure) |
 | --help (-h)                | Display help for specified command |

+Use `oc options` for a full list of all global flags available.

 oc get
 -----------